021842/CS220-AU-portfolio/README.md

 <br>

 ## Log
-- 2021-10-19 minor grammar and logic changes.
+- 2021-10-19
-- 2021-10-16 testing fork from kris-dummy account.
-Testing notifications in forked repos.
-- 2021-10-11 one peer assessment instead of two needed.
-- 2021-10-07 to have an originality report from FASER, students need to submit the DI reflection as PDF.
-They can still add this reflection to their GitHub repositories as an additional website if they would like to.
-The submit.md file is changed to final-check.md.
-All files changed to reflect these changes.
-- 2021-10-06 README.md refined with clearer overview.
-Change from submitting in PDF to submitting in .md (submit.md).
-- 2021-10-05 submit.md refined (raw rubric sheet in excel file and converted with https://www.convertcsv.com/csv-to-markdown.htm.
-All text checked with free Grammarly and ProWritingAid
-- 2021-10-03 di-reflection simplified. submit.md simplified. index.md simplified
-- 2021-10-01 assessment.md renamed to submit.md. reflection.md renamed to di-reflection.md.
-Links added to CS220 repo and files were fine-tuned
 -
-- 2021-10-14 forked CS220 file readme.md refined
+- 2021-10-16
+-
+- 2021-10-11
+-
+- 2021-10-07
+-
+- 2021-10-12 cotinued with essay.
+-
+- 2021-10-05 started first draft of website.
+-
+- 2021-10-04 Chose to use github for my wesbite, started putting ideas together.
+-
+- 2021-10-28 started thinking about essay and how to structure.
+-
+- 2021-10-22 make github account, forked repositoriy from Krisztian.
+-
-- 2021-10-07 attended class, made github account.
+- 2021-10-14 attended class,  learnt about VR maps and digital identity.

 <br>

 ## TODO
-- link good minimal examples
+- write final draft of essay.
+- send off to partner for peer assesment.
+- submit portfolio and essay.
 <br>

 ## References